digidotcom/xbee-java/examples/communication/ReceiveBroadcastSerialDataSample/ReadMe.txt

   ------------
   To run this example you will need:

-    * At least two XBee ZigBee radios in API mode and their corresponding carrier board (XBIB or equivalent).
+    * At least two XBee radios in API mode and their corresponding carrier board (XBIB or equivalent).
     * The XCTU application (available at www.digi.com/xctu).